 Most APIs, including the Engage member API, require credentials from campus applications in order to release data or respond at all.

 Engage uses a standard method for securing calls to and data from the member API which requires each API user to create a set of credentials that are similar to a username and password called keys.
 Each set of keys can be configured with a custom mixture of endpoint and method access, which means that a campus application could have multiple keys setup for different reasons.

-Navigate to the Admin view of your Engage community and choose API Keys under the "Configure" dropdown menu.
+To access the detailed API documentation, go to the Admin view of your Engage community.
+From the Configure menu, choose API Keys.
 From this page you will find links to both API version 2 and 3 documentation.
 Version 2 documentation can also be accessed by appending /api/docs to the end of the site's base URL.

 Version 2 API keys can only be generated by Campus Labs staff.
 Contact support for more information (see contact button on this page).

-Version 3 API keys can be generated directly by the administrator on the API Keys page.
-Navigate to the Admin view of your Engage community and choose API Keys under the "Configure" dropdown menu.
+API keys can be generated directly by the administrator on the API Keys page.
 Administrators can also use this page to review currently issued keys and their associated permissions.